Koha-Community/kohadocs/source/systempreferences.rst

--  If this preference is set to "Allow" then staff all will be presented with an option to checkout more items to a patron than are normally allowed in the :ref:`Circulation and Fine Rules`.
+-  If this preference is set to "Allow" then staff all will be presented with an option to checkout more items to a patron than are normally allowed in the :ref:`Circulation and fines rules`.
 If this preference is set to "Don't allow" then no staff member will be able to check out more than the circulation limit.